 - Best Exercises for Arthritis Affected Individuals

-Walking in waist deep water is considered to cause less impact on the joints, reducing it by almost 50 percent as compared to walking on land.
+Walking in waist-deep water is considered to cause less impact on the joints, reducing it by almost 50 percent as compared to walking on land.
 It is important, however, to have an instructor on hand to teach you the right form before you begin this exercise.
-Those that have just come back from a surgery need to ensure that their incision has healed beyond all doubt before venturing into the water.
+Those that have just come back from surgery need to ensure that their incision has healed beyond all doubt before venturing into the water.
 Also, it is very easy to get carried away when working out in the water.
 Make sure that you are not over-exerting yourself.

 Water exercises are considered to be the best for people who are suffering from arthritis.
 There is hardly any impact and moreover, the joints are provided a complete range of motion.
-It is important, however, to not indulge in swimming styles that cause unnecessary range of motion for your body.
-If you are facing issues in your hips or lower body joints the breast stroke is probably not for you.
+It is important, however, to not indulge in swimming styles that cause an unnecessary range of motion for your body.
+If you are facing issues in your hips or lower body joints the breaststroke is probably not for you.

 This is a game that involves a great deal of walking.
 Moreover, if done right, it can be a great workout for your lower and upper body alike.
 If you are going to be playing golf, it is best if you wear shoes with soft spikes instead of metal spikes to avoid tripping.
 It is also important to use light-weight clubs to reduce the stress on your body.

 This is one form of exercise that is perfect for everyone, is low impact, and has wonderful overall benefits for your body.
-Not only is it a great relaxation technique, it also promotes a healthier immune system and is a great way to strengthen your joints.
+Not only is it a great relaxation technique, but it also promotes a healthier immune system and is a great way to strengthen your joints.
 It is, however, a wise idea to steer clear of power yoga and other new-fangled yoga variants.
 Stick with classical yoga poses done with good trainers for the best results.

 This is a wonderful way to strengthen your core and improve your overall balance.
 Moreover, it is also a great exercise to help strengthen the muscles that support your joints.
 It is important that this exercise is performed under guidance as there are chances that doing it by yourself may strain your body in an unhealthy fashion.

-This is a low impact exercise that is considered to be great for your balance and core strength.
+This is a low-impact exercise that is considered to be great for your balance and core strength.
 It involves slow smooth movements that strengthen the body, reduce pain and improve your general mobility.
 It is said that you shouldn’t practice Tai Chi for more than the amount of time you can walk comfortably.
 Doing it for 20 to 40 minutes is ideal.